adamsalah13/mcp_summit/README_COMBINED.md

 # Summit MCP Server - Combined LLM Version

-A Model Context Protocol (MCP) server for the Summit digital repository with support for both OpenAI and Ollama LLM backends.
+A powerful Model Context Protocol (MCP) server for the Summit digital repository with support for both OpenAI and Ollama LLM backends.

 ## Features